eerapheal/eerapheal/README.md

 - 👯 I’m looking to collaborate on **New projects**

-- 💬 Ask me about **HTML, CSS, JAVASCRIPT,RUBY, ON RAIL, REACT, BOOTSTRAP AND RUBY.**
+- 💬 Ask me about **HTML, CSS, JAVASCRIPT, RUBY ON RAIL, REACT, BOOTSTRAP AND RUBY.**

 - 📫 How to reach me **Ekpenisiraphael@gmail.com.**